CircuitVerse/Blog/content/posts/Aditya-Singh-Final-Eval-Project-1-GSoC25-Report.md

 ## Focus of This Blog

-My GSoC 2025 project with CircuitVerse initially named: **Project 1 : Circuit Management & Performance Enhancement**
+My GSoC 2025 project with CircuitVerse was initially named: **Project 1: Circuit Management & Performance Enhancement**

 By the end of my work, I realized that a more suited title should be:
 **“Circuit Visibility Boosting & Platform Performance Enhancement”**